What are the best diverse easy readers for emergent and early readers?

 You’ll find some really great culturally and racially diverse books for early readers on this list.

-(We know there are many more kinds of diversity, neurodiversity and physical diversity, for example.
-This list is focused on culture and race.)
+(We know there are many more kinds of diversity, neurodiversity, and physical diversity, for example.
+This list is focused on culture and ethnicity.)

 Use these books for your kids who are learning to read.
 These books represent the diversity in our world.